Promatheusz/Promatheusz/README.md

 ## Hi there 👋

 - 🎬 I'm new github user, despite the fact my account was created long time ago.
-- 🎓 I’m humble student on the second year who 🎉 wasted first year on having fun.
+- 🎓 I’m humble student on the second year.
 - 🌱 I’m currently looking for my path in life.
 - 🤔 I’m looking for help with algorithms and data strucutres because they give me a headache.
 - 📫 How to reach me: X